Skip to main content

 GO

 When creating indexes, especially on heavily used tables, our production database can easily become offline, unusable, hit 100% CPU and many other bad behaviors.
-It is often best to do this using online index builds so as not to lock the underlying table.
-This may cause the index operation to take longer, but you will not create an underlying schema table lock which prevents all reads and connections to the table and instead only locks the table of updates during the operation.
+Our production database is configured to do online index builds by default, (so as not to lock the underlying table), so you should not specify ONLINE = ON, as this may cause failures on some SQL Server editions that do not support online index rebuilds.
+Online index creation may cause the index operation to take longer, but it will not create an underlying schema table lock which prevents all reads and connections to the table and instead only locks the table of updates during the operation.

 A good example is when creating an index on dbo.Cipher or dbo.OrganizationUser, those are heavy-read tables and the locks can cause exceptionally high CPU, wait times and worker exhaustion in Azure SQL.